kenakofer/hymnsinger/docs/tags/3verse.md

 see the cherry hung with snow.
 </td><td class='tags-box'><a class="taglink" href="{{ site.baseurl }}/tags/secular.html">secular</a><a class="taglink" href="{{ site.baseurl }}/tags/4part.html">4part</a><a class="taglink" href="{{ site.baseurl }}/tags/acapella.html">acapella</a><a class="taglink" href="{{ site.baseurl }}/tags/3verse.html">3verse</a><a class="taglink" href="{{ site.baseurl }}/tags/musicbyother.html">musicbyother</a><a class="taglink" href="{{ site.baseurl }}/tags/textbyother.html">textbyother</a><a class="taglink" href="{{ site.baseurl }}/tags/spring.html">spring</a></td></tr><tr><td class='hymn-name-box'><a href="{{ site.baseurl }}/listing/my_shepherd_will_supply_my_need.html">My Shepherd will supply my need;</a></td><td class='lyric-box'>My Shepherd will supply my need; most holy is your name.
 In pastures fresh you make me feed, beside the living stream.
-You bring my wand'ring spirit back, when I farsake your ways, and lead me for your mercy's sake, in paths of truth and grace.
+You bring my wand'ring spirit back, when I forsake your ways, and lead me for your mercy's sake, in paths of truth and grace.

 When I walk through the shades of death, your presence is my stay.